 Advantages of Oil Paints

-Being oil-based gives oil paints certain characteristics that some artists find advantageous.
-These advantages include the following:
+Being oil-based gives oil paints certain characteristics that many artists value.
+These advantages include :

 Disadvantages of Oil Paints